FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 >
 >We trust that you understand the mistakes you have made, and that you will not repeat them.
 Should you continue to break the rules, we reserve the right to permanently close your account and deny you future access to Lichess.

-**Appeal: Request docs**
->Unfortunately, excellent performances can attract suspicion.
-We would like to clear out these suspicions for good.
-Would you mind filling out our title verification form at please fill out our title verification form at https://docs.google.com/forms/d/e/1FAIpQLSd64rDqXOihJzPlBsQba75di5ioL-WMFhkInS2_vhVTvDtBag/viewform ?
-Such evidence would allow us the close the case.
-Thank you for your understanding in this matter.

 **Appeal: Deny**
 >We are continuously improving our cheat detection so that we can aggressively prevent cheating while minimizing the false positives.
 After investigating your case, we have determined that our cheat detection algorithms flagged your account with sufficient evidence for the mark to remain.